vinstic-myshell/myshell-doc-en/product-manual/robot-introduction.md

 #### MotivateMe

-Here you can vent your troubles and find solutions; what to do when you're feeling emotional?
+Here you can vent your troubles and find solutions; what to do when you're feeling emo?
 Come here to save all your depression, decadence, and unhappiness, and make your life better!

 ####